saunakc/redshift-sqa-simulator/README.md

 This simulator creates
 --
   1. A AWS Lambda function in python that launches a SQL query stored in s3.
-Several queries can be stored in s3, among which only one will be launched.
+Several queries can be stored in s3, among which only one will be launched randomly at a time.
   2. A AWS Step Function that executes the above AWS Lambda function in parallel.

 Pre-requisites: